Introduction to AngularJS Validation

 1. Input Filed State

-- $invalid: This file is used to show that the input we have provided is invalid according to the input we have asked to enter.
+- $invalid: This file shows that the input we have provided is invalid according to the input we have asked to enter.

 2. Form State

-Following is an example to Show Validation:
+Following is an example to show validation:

 Code: